JumHorn/AddBrace/README.md

 because I haven't checked the characters after the right ) of it yet and ignore all characters between the brace
+~~

-my code is a piece of trash which I don't want to review any more
+my code may make you cry which I don't want to review any more